 Being a lifeguard is not for the fainthearted.
 But it is an exciting career experience and Chandler Aquatics is extremely passionate about the safety of visitors and staff at all City pools.
 Come discover how you can become one of the best lifeguards around while working at a pool close to your home.

-One of the biggest steps to becoming a lifeguard or water safety instructor is getting certified.
-Our lifeguards must complete the American Red Cross Lifeguard training course to learn how to effectively prevent and respond to water emergencies.
-With our lifeguard training, you will learn life saving skills that will prepare you to respond quickly in any emergency situation.
+One of the biggest steps to becoming a lifeguard is getting certified.
+Our lifeguards must complete the American Red Cross Lifeguard Training course to learn how to effectively prevent and respond to water emergencies.
+Through Chandler Aquatics' lifeguard training, you will learn life-saving skills that will prepare you to respond quickly in an emergency situation.

 Concerned about passing the prerequisites?
 Take our Lifeguard Prep Academy.

-Lifeguard IIs are Water Safety Instructors who teach swim courses to recreational swimmers of every age and ability.
-As a Lifeguard II you’ll need to also be certified as an American Red Cross Water Safety Instructor.
-With our swim instructor training, you’ll learn how to help individuals enjoy their time safely in water and how to evaluate swimmers’ progress.
+Swim Lesson Instructors teach swim courses to recreational swimmers of every age and ability.
+As an Instructor, you’ll need to also be certified as an American Red Cross Water Safety Instructor.
+With our swim instructor training, you’ll learn how to help individuals enjoy their time safely in the water and how to evaluate swimmers’ progress.